aws-samples/serverless-patterns/terraform-lambda-bedrock-integration/README.md

 Read more about general requirements and deployment instructions for Terraform Serverless Patterns [here](https://github.com/aws-samples/serverless-patterns/blob/main/terraform-fixtures/docs/README.md).

+You will need to enable [model access](https://docs.aws.amazon.com/bedrock/latest/userguide/model-access.html) in your AWS Account before trying out this pattern.
+You can enable all or model of your choice to give you flexibility of foundation models.
+By default, this pattern uses anthropic.claude-v2 model.

 You also need [docker](https://www.docker.com/) and md5 to be installed on your testing machine

 ## Deployment and Testing Instructions